droidsam1/data-structures-and-algorithms/chapter11/README.md

    plus 21 (the previous number).
 Write a function that accepts a number for N and returns the correct number from the series.
 That is, if the function was passed the number 7, the function would return 28.
+4. Use recursion to write a function that accepts a string and returns the first index that contains the character "x".
+For example, the string "abcdefghijklmnopqrstuvwzyz" has an "x" at index 23.
+To keep things simple, assume the string definitely has at least one "x".